Immunization: You Call the Shots-Module Five-Influenza 2015

-This program is a designated event for pharmacists to receive Contact Hours in pharmacy education.
-The Universal Activity Number is 0387-0000-13-092-H04-P.
+This program is a designated event for pharmacists to receive 1 Contact Hours in pharmacy education.
+The Universal Activity Number is 0387-0000-15-158-H04-P.

-Presentations will not include any discussion of the unlabeled use of a product or a product under investigational use with the exception of the discussion of influenza vaccine used in a manner recommended by Advisory Committee on Immunization Practices, but not approved by the Food and Drug Administration.
+Content will not include any discussion of the unlabeled use of a product or a product under investigational use with the exception of the content experts’ discussion of the use of Flu vaccine in a manner recommended by the Advisory Committee on Immunization Practices, but not approved by the Food and Drug Administration.